Nivedita-PA/NebulaIQ_Assessment/Nivedita-observability-deep-dive.md

 │  └─ Action: Open dashboard, check severity
 │
 ├─ Question 2: "When did it start?"
-│  └─ Action: Look at time on graphs
+│  └─ Action: Look at time on the graphs
 │
 ├─ Question 3: "What broke?"
 │  └─ Action: Check which service/component affected